moedaaboul/Password-Generator/README.md

 ## Technologies used

-Focus of this project is on vanilla JavaScript.

-Starter code was provided for both the HTML and CSS.
+- HTML
+- CSS
+- JavaScript

 ## Appearance

-The following image depicts the functionality expected of the webpage:
+The following image depicts the functionality of the webpage:

 ![The password generator includes a generator button and and a text box for displaying the password upon click.](./images/demo.png)